MathiasHandeland/Potion-Hunter-Game/README.md

 ## Description

-**Potion Hunter** is a fun and interactive 2D game single-player game developed in Java.
+**Potion Hunter** is a fun and interactive 2D game single-player game developed by me in Java.
 The game is set in a magical world where the player controls a wizard who is on a quest to collect potions while avoiding the orc enemy.

 ## Features
 - **Dynamic potion spawning:** Potions are spawned at random locations on the screen to make the game more challenging.